How to Fix a Squeaky Office Swivel Chair

 Have the person continue to swivel the chair around and around, to work the oil into the swivel mechanism.
 If the squeak goes silent, you've hit the spot.
 If not, try again.

 Roll the chair back and forth in different directions.
-Listen for squeaks in the casters, above the wheels Spray a little silicone oil on them if necessary.
+Listen for squeaks in the wheels and in the casters above the wheels.
+Spray a little silicone oil on them if necessary, and roll the wheels to distribute the lubricant.

-Wipe excess oil off of moving parts with an absorbent cloth to avoid staining clothing.
+Wipe excess oil off the moving parts with a soft, absorbent cloth to avoid staining clothing and carpeting.
 Store the spray and cloth in your desk for future use.

-• If you're the only person in the office, turn the chair upside down to lubricate it.
+If you're the only person in the office, turn the chair upside down to lubricate it.
+Push and twist the swivel base and casters to locate squeaks.

-• Avoid getting silicone oil on your clothing--it can be difficult to remove.
+Avoid getting silicone oil on your clothing -- it can cause permanent spotting.